QualiSystems/devguide_source/_orchestration/8.1.0/the-oob-orchestration.md

 ### Extending the OOB Teardown Orchestration Scripts

-Extending the OOB teardown can be made for executing custom steps prior to the out-of-the-box teardown orchestration, or for executing custom steps in parallel to the OOTB teardown.
-Extending the teardown can be made using the folowing extension methods exist under the workflow property in the **Sandbox** class:
+You can extend the OOB Teardown script to execute custom steps prior to the out-of-the-box teardown orchestration, or to execute custom steps in parallel to the OOTB teardown.
+You can also extend the Teardown script using the following extension methods, which are included in the workflow property in the **Sandbox** class:
 * add_to_teardown
 * before_teardown_started

 Each of the above methods gets a custom function and list of components to use in the function.
 All steps configured using the before_teardown_started method will be executed in a sequential manner, and all steps configured using the add_to_teardown method will be executed in parallel.

-Here is an example of how to execute a command on a resource prior to the default teardown orchestration, note that a requirements.txt file containing cloudshell-orch-core should be attache to the script:
+Here is an example of how to execute a command on a resource prior to the default teardown orchestration, note that a requirements.txt file containing cloudshell-orch-core should be attached to the script:

 {% highlight python %}
 from cloudshell.workflow.orchestration.sandbox import Sandbox